muellermichel/Hybrid-Fortran/README.md

 * Automatic creation of your callgraph as a graphviz image, facilitating your code reasoning.
 Simply type `make graphs` in the command line in your project directory.

+* Automatic linking and installing of executables.
+Simply specify the executable names in the `MakesettingsGeneral` configuration file and use corresponding filenames for the main files (which can be placed anywhere in your source tree).
+The Hybrid Fortran build system will automatically generate the executables (each in CPU and GPU version) and install them in subdirectories of your test directory.
+The test directories are persistant, such that you can put your initialization files, validation scripts and performance test scripts there.
+All this happens simply through running `make; make install` in your project directory.

 Dependencies
 ------------
 * PGI CUDA Fortran compatible compiler, available in [PGI Accelerator Fortran products](http://www.pgroup.com/support/download_pgi2013.php?view=current).